 Assoc.
 In Applied Science Degree

 The Associate in Applied Science (A.A.S.) degree in Radiography is designed to provide students with the knowledge and skills to enter the field of radiography.
-The curriculum includes a general education foundation and 44 credits in courses pertinent to the development of competency in diagnostic radiography.
+The curriculum includes a general education foundation and 45 credits in courses pertinent to the development of competency in diagnostic radiography.

-The Radiography program seeks to provide each student with the didactic, laboratory and clinical education to become a qualified entry level Radiologic Technologist.
+The Radiography Program seeks to provide each student with the didactic, laboratory, and clinical education to become a qualified entry level Radiologic Technologist.
 The program provides each student the opportunity to develop technical skills, enhance critical thinking and strengthen interpersonal behavior through educational activities.